• Published: Feb 25 2025 11:05 AM

 wave

-While the Joann's closure is national news, Bellingham, WA, experienced its own share of retail changes recently.
-The Narrative Coffee location in the Lettered Streets neighborhood closed, citing insufficient support.
-Conversely, the city is welcoming new businesses, including the specialty dessert shop Love from London and Little Stars Toy Store & Playhouse, which adds to Bellingham's dynamic retail landscape.
+While Joann's closing is national news, Bellingham, WA has been experiencing its own retail rollercoaster.
+Narrative Coffee in the Lettered Streets neighborhood recently shut its doors, sadly citing lack of support.
+But it's not all doom and gloom!
+The city is welcoming new businesses like Love from London (specialty desserts – yum!) and Little Stars Toy Store & Playhouse.

-Other local changes include the merger of the Lynden Tribune and Ferndale Record newspapers due to economic pressures and the closure of a North Coast Credit Union branch to make way for affordable housing.
-Meanwhile, a new Wendy's opened at Salish Village, highlighting the continued development of commercial areas in Whatcom County.
+Other local changes include the Lynden Tribune and Ferndale Record newspapers merging due to economic pressures, and a North Coast Credit Union branch closing to make way for affordable housing.
+And if you’re craving a Wendy’s, there’s a shiny new one at Salish Village!

 FAQ